SM Spirituality Media

 Definition

-The cluster of early Christian movements (and their pre-Christian roots) for which spiritual liberation comes through gnosis — direct experiential knowledge — rather than through faith, ritual or institutional authority.
-Gnostic teachings frame the material world as the imperfect creation of a lesser deity (the demiurge), with the human soul carrying a divine spark trapped in matter that must remember its origin to return.
-Largely suppressed by the institutional church after the fourth century; rediscovered in the Nag Hammadi library, found in Upper Egypt in 1945.
+Gnosticism names a cluster of early Christian movements, with pre-Christian roots, in which spiritual liberation comes through gnosis — direct experiential knowledge — rather than faith, ritual, or institutional authority.
+Gnostic teachings hold that the material world is the imperfect work of a lesser deity (the demiurge).
+The human soul carries a divine spark trapped in matter.
+Its task is to remember its true origin and return, through the layers of intermediate powers, back to the highest God.
+Largely suppressed by the institutional church after the fourth century, Gnosticism was rediscovered in the Nag Hammadi library found in Upper Egypt in 1945.

 written by editorial · revised continuously